-This 306 hectare site, known to birders as the Strandfontein Sewage Works but more correctly designated the Strandfontein Waste Water Treatment Works, is about 30 minutes drive from the centre of Cape Town.
+This 306 hectare site, a RAMSAR site and part of the False Bay Nature Reserve is better known to birders as the Strandfontein Sewage Works but is more correctly designated the Cape Flats Waste Water Treatment Works, and about 30 minutes drive from the centre of Cape Town.
 It is without doubt the premier birding spot close to the city for both casual visitors and serious birders keen on looking for rarities.
 It boasts a bird list of well over 200 species and a couple of hours spent here at any time of the year should produce a total well in excess of 50 species.

-The settling ponds hold numbers of many species of water birds, boosted by a good selection of waders during summer, and the adjacent bush, coastal dune and grassed habitats contain many other species, all easily accessible via a system of sand tracks, although some of these, especially along the southern edge, should be approached with caution (thick sand).
+The settling pans hold good numbers of many species of water birds, boosted by a good selection of migrant waders during summer.
+The adjacent bush, coastal dune and grassed habitats contain many other species, all easily accessible via a system of untarred dirt tracks, although some of these, especially along the southern edge (nearest the sea), should be approached with caution (thick sand).

 The grassy areas along this road are good for Zitting Cisticola and will almost always have one or more Black-headed Herons patrolling through them.
 Exploring the line of eucalyptus trees with their picnic sites along the eastern edge of Zeekoevlei may produce species such as Fork-tailed Drongo and Cape Canary and even Common Chaffinch has been spotted here.
 Many Pied Crows roost and forage here.

 This area also saw one of the biggest twitches in South African birding history when a Rufous-tailed Scrub-Robin was discovered by Cape Bird Club President Peter Steyn in July 2016.
 A first for the southern African sub-region and only the second African record south of the Equator, this bird obligingly stayed in the area for some time and attracted birders from every South African province and many from farther afield.